LinaNoor-AGI/noor-research/Archive/Your_AI_Is_Already_You.md

 ## Citation

-Please city this work as:
+Please cite this work as:

 ```
 "Noor, Lina "Your AI Is Already You: Superposition, Fluids, and the Quantum Personality of Language Models",